 Plot-Driven Novel About Secrets, Class, and Murder.
+More fiction than historical fiction.
 Awarded 3 stars on Goodreads.

 Like the other Beatriz Williams novels I have read, this one is plot driven.
 It’s structured like a puzzle.
 As you read, you slowly assemble different sections of a larger puzzle but don’t see the entire picture until the very end.

 It all takes place on a small resort island off New England coast in the years between 1930 and 1970.
 (The author reveals in the Afterword that the location is modeled on Fisher’s Island.
 But if you aren’t familiar with that name, think Martha’s Vineyard or Nantucket.)
 It’s an island with a deep divide — between the prominent and wealthy families that spend summers at their opulent vacation homes and the locals who seek out modest livings providing the products and services the rich folks expect.
 So, at its heart, this is a novel about class and the myriad ways people in power use and abuse those they consider lesser beings.
 It’s also about the unspoken pact among islanders to protect each other and keep secrets from outsiders.